Chapter 03 — Autonomous Kernels

 Patch minimal surface (hypothesis-driven)

-- Hypothesis: empty string is being treated as a valid token stream in
+- empty string is being treated as a valid token stream in

 - reject empty input at the parse entrypoint